-An indirect, wholly-owned subsidiary of CPC owns a 51% interest in SP Amherst Wind Power LP, the owner of the 31.5 MW Amherst Wind Facility located near Amherst, Nova Scotia.
+CPC owns a 51% interest in SP Amherst Wind Power LP, the owner of the 31.5 MW Amherst Wind Facility located near Amherst, Nova Scotia.
 The remaining 49% ownership interest in SP Amherst Wind Power LP is held by Firelight Infrastructure Partners L.P. and its affiliates, which are not affiliated with the Corporation.
 The facility, which began commercial operations in April 2012, consists of 15 Suzlon S97 2.1 MW wind turbines.
 The electrical output from the facility is contracted to NSPI under a 25-year PPA which expires in 2037.
-As at December 31, 2013, approximately \$43.2 million aggregate principal amount senior loans related to the Amherst Wind Facility was outstanding.
-The Amherst Wind Facility's senior loan bears interest at a rate of 6.2%, is secured by the facility's assets (with a \$1 million guarantee from each of CPC and Firelight Infrastructure Partners L.P.) and the ownership interests in SP Amherst Wind Power LP, is non-recourse to the Corporation's other assets and matures in April 2032.
-Blended monthly payments of principal and interest are paid over the term of the senior loans.
+As at December 31, 2014, approximately \$41.5 million aggregate principal amount of debt related to the Amherst Wind Facility was outstanding.
+The Amherst Wind Facility's debt bears interest at a rate of 6.2%, is secured by the facility's assets (with a \$1 million guarantee from each of CPC and Firelight Infrastructure Partners L.P.) and the ownership interests in SP Amherst Wind Power LP, is non-recourse to the Corporation's other assets and matures in April 2032.
+Blended monthly payments of principal and interest are paid over the term of the debt.